threefoldtech/playground/docs/user_stories.md

     - User can visit its deployment instance of Casperlabs from 'Deployment List (Casperlabs)' by clicking on preview icon or from 'Deployments' in 'My Account' section.
     - User can login easily to casperlabs instance with the deployment data.
 ---
+## Algorand Deployment

+    - As I user I want to know what's Algorand
+### Acceptance Criteria

+    - User can learn all about deployments from the 'Quick start documentation', that explains all about it.
+---
 ## Node Pilot Deployment

     - As I user I want to know what's Node Pilot